elonen/clapshot/README.md

-Although .deb packages and the bundled config file are the recommended way to run Clapshot in production (`systemctl start clapshot-server.service`), it is also possible to run the server directly from the command line and have all logging go to stdout.
+Although .deb packages and the bundled config file are the recommended way to run Clapshot in production (`systemctl start clapshot-server.service`), it is also possible to run the server directly from command line and have all logging go to stdout.
 This is useful for development and debugging.
 Call `clapshot-server --help` to show startup options.